ip025/cloud-native-questionmark/slides/slides.md

 ---

 # DevOps

+A set of technologies and methodologies to produce better software

+- Collaboration
+- Automation
-- Accelerates build test and deployment of Applications
+- Accelerates build, test and deployment of applications
-- Focus on Automation

 ---

+# DevOps
 ## The *classic* Dev role

 1. Planning